yangchuansheng/plone.docker/docs/manage_data.rst

     docker-compose up

-Mount host directories as data volumes
+Mount Host Directories As Data Volumes
 ======================================

 Create data directories on the host system (outside the container) and `mount these to a directory visible from inside the container <https://docs.docker.com/engine/tutorials/dockervolumes/#/mount-a-host-directory-as-a-data-volume>`_.